 Withdrawal From the University

 Withdrawing from the university is a very important decision.
-To discuss the implications of withdrawal, the student must consult with the Student Registration and Financial Services in 224 South Hall or 570-662-4411.
-If the student would like to discuss personal concerns, contact the Counseling Center, 142 South Hall or call 570-662-4695.
-Resident students must also contact the Residence Life Office at 120 Pinecrest, or 570-662-4934.
+To discuss the implications of withdrawal, the student must consult Financial Aid in 231 South Hall or 570-662-4129 If the student would like to discuss personal concerns, contact the Counseling Center, 142 South Hall or call 570-662-4695.
+Resident students must also contact the Residence Life Office at 320 Alumni, or 570-662-4934.

 Students who wish to withdraw from the university may start the process by completing a “Withdrawal from the University Form” which is available by contacting Jackie Johnson, Associate Director in the Student Life and Leadership Department at email@example.com and 570-662-4969.

 Withdrawal from the University is likely to have serious academic and financial ramifications.
-The following items will be discussed with the student by a member of the Student Registration and Financial Services Office upon presentation of the Withdrawal from the University Form.
+The following items will be discussed with the student by a member of Financial aid office upon presentation of the Withdrawal from the University Form.